 Extraction process – Each swab sample is treated with chemicals (referred to as ‘reagents’) and placed in specialized equipment that is used to break down cellular material and viral coatings to expose the genetic material of any virus that is present in the sample.
 Extraction reagents contain specially engineered magnetic particles that bind to the small amount of ribonucleic acid (RNA) contained in each SARS-CoV-2 virus and separate them from the surrounding material.
 A significant portion of APL’s extraction reagents are supplied by an Edmonton-based company that uses made-in-Alberta technology.

 Amplification process – The extracted material is placed into a new tube with different reagents, and placed in a machine to undergo the PCR process.
 The PCR ‘reaction’ makes millions of copies of the virus’s RNA.
 This process is repeated several times, allowing even a small amount of virus to be detected if it is present in a sample.
 A sample that is found to contain any genetic material of SARS-CoV-2 is considered positive, while a test where no genetic material is detected is considered negative.

 Result notification – Each COVID-19 test result is entered into the lab computer system, and individuals are sent their test result via text message, automated phone call, and through the Alberta government’s MyHealth Records online portal.
 Individuals typically receive their test result within 24-48 hours of having their swab sample collected.
+Results from tests conducted in emergency departments, urgent care and hospital facilities will be provided directly to patients by their physicians.
 Everyone must follow Alberta public health requirements for self-isolation while awaiting results of their test, and after their have received their test result.

 Q: Can I test positive for COVID-19 if I just have the flu (influenza?)